Certs: Advertising

+Litigation

 In 1999, the United States Customs Service classified Certs as a candy mint for tariff purposes, since candy was taxed differently from oral hygiene products.
 In the ensuing suit before the United States Court of International Trade, Cadbury introduced expert testimony that Certs stimulate the flow of saliva, thus flushing bad odors from the mouth, and that its flavors and oils mask bad breath.
-But the court ruled that, since Certs did not contain anti-bacterial ingredients, they were, indeed, simply a candy mint.
+But the court ruled that, since Certs did not contain antibacterial ingredients, they were, indeed, simply a candy mint.
 This ruling was, however, overturned at the Court of Appeals for the Federal Circuit, making Certs legally a breath mint.
+The Supreme Court of the United States is not known to have received any such writ of certiorari as would enable it to hear the case or exercise appellate jurisdiction.